 10. Field notes and plans to be lodged

-Field notes and plans of all Standard surveys shall be lodged with the Surveyor General.
+Field notes and plans of all Standard surveys shall be lodged with the Authority.
 The plans shall be drawn to a scale approved by the Surveyor General, and in such a manner as to show clearly the details at the street corners.

+[Regulation 10 amended: Gazette 29 Dec 2006 p.
+5912.]

 11. Form of surveyors certificate

 The following certificate, signed and dated by the Surveyor, shall be written or printed on every plan: —